10 Types of Healthcare Data: The Complete Guide for 2026

 10. Social Media and External Data

-To understand how patients talk about their health outside clinical walls, social media and online communities offer a unique, unfiltered window into the patient experience.
+To understand how patients discuss their health outside clinical walls, social media and online communities provide a unique, unfiltered window into the patient experience.

 Platforms like Facebook, X (formerly Twitter), Reddit, patient forums, and health-specific networks generate massive amounts of real-time data on how people perceive conditions, treatments, providers, and the healthcare system as a whole.